wandb/docs/docs/guides/app/features/panels/intro.md

 import TabItem from '@theme/TabItem';

-Use workspace panel visualizations to explore your logged data, the relationships between hyperparameters and output metrics, and more.
+Use workspace panel visualizations to explore your [logged data](/ref/python/log.md) by key, visualize the relationships between hyperparameters and output metrics, and more.

 ## Workspace modes